 First year: Foundations

-This year-long sequence introduces ways to think critically about the urban environment and the interdependence between the city and the global world.
-It begins the study of representations and perceptions of the city, the city in historical context, and the processes that shape the city’s geopolitical manifestations.
-Class size limited to 30.
+This year-long sequence introduces the basic intellectual framework through which we will think critically about the urban environment and the interdependence between the city and the global world.
+It begins with the study of representations and perceptions of the city, considers the city in historical context, and concludes with the processes that shape the city’s geopolitical manifestations.
+Class size limited to 25.

 This course examines the urban surround, this time through the lens of the humanities, by careful examination of artifacts, texts, and cultural institutions.

-Third year: Knowledge and Praxis "Let Knowledge Serve the City"
+Third year: "Let Knowledge Serve the City" (12 credits)